annadayle/major-project/proposal.md

 I want to build some sort of mini platformer involving arrays.
 It would not be a sidescroller exactly, but it would involve the player being able to interact with extra objects and be able to gain points by jumping or shooting at enemies.

 ## Needs to have
-- A life system that resets the game once all lives are depleted.
 - Use of graphics for the player, background, and any other assets
-- Extra platforms for the player to interact with in the overworld (Ex: being able to hide from enemies by hiding behind or under a platform)
+- Be able to have the player interact with any projectiles, as well as have a score system in place.
+- Have a class for projectiles using arrays and also include array splicing to prevent game lag.
 - Have some sort of decent looking user interface (UI)